 - Beat in the eggs, one at a time, scraping bowl as necessary.

-- Whisk the baking powder, flour and cocoa powder (along with the flax meal) together and then beat it into the butter mixture on low speed.
+- Whisk the baking soda, flour and cocoa powder (along with the flax meal) together and then beat it into the butter mixture on low speed.

-- Mix all your mix-ins together, and then stir them uniformly into your dough with a wooden spoon.
+- Mix all your mix-ins together in a bowl, and then stir them uniformly into your dough with a wooden spoon.

 - Cover and refrigerate the dough for at least an hour and up to a day or so.